Reason-Wang/ToolGen/README.md

     <!-- <a href="https://huggingface.co/datasets/reasonwang/ToolGen-Datasets">🤗ToolGen Datasets</a> -->
 </p>

-ToolGen is a framework that integrats tool knowledge directly into LLMs by representing tools as unique tokens, enabling seamless tool invocation and language generation.🔧🦙 With 47,000 tool tokens, ToolGen shows superior performance in both tool retrieval and task completion.
+ToolGen is a framework that integrates tool knowledge directly into LLMs by representing tools as unique tokens, enabling seamless tool invocation and language generation.🔧🦙 With 47,000 tool tokens, ToolGen shows superior performance in both tool retrieval and task completion.

 ## Run ToolGen